anmol-rana/sky130_rtl_design_synthesis/README.md

 * GLS, blocking vs non-blocking and synthesis simulation mismatches.
 * If, case, for loop and generate statement.

-# Introduction to Verilog RTL Design and Synthesis.
+# Introduction to Verilog RTL Design and Synthesis

 **Design: -** Behavioral representation of specification written in HDL language like vhdl, Verilog or system Verilog.